 Sen. Luetkemeyer was born and raised in Missouri.
-A fifth-generation Missourian, Sen. Luetkemeyer grew up in a small farming community in Southeast Missouri and was proudly educated in the local public schools.
-His father, a career civil servant in the U.S. Department of Agriculture, and his mother, a nurse, were strong influences who taught Sen. Luetkemeyer and his two sisters the importance of serving others and giving back to their communities.
+A fifth-generation Missourian, Sen. Luetkemeyer grew up in Farmington in Southeast Missouri.
+His father, a career civil servant in the U.S. Department of Agriculture, and his mother, a nurse, were strong influences who taught Sen. Luetkemeyer and his two sisters the importance of serving others and giving back to their community.

-After graduating from high school, Sen. Luetkemeyer attended the University of Missouri in Columbia.
+After graduating from high school, Sen. Luetkemeyer attended college at the University of Missouri.
 During his junior year, he was elected Mizzou’s student body president.
 In that role, he advocated for students at MU to ensure their voices were heard by university administrators.
-It was also while campaigning for office that Sen. Luetkemeyer met his wife, Lucinda
+It was also while campaigning for office that Sen. Luetkemeyer met his wife, Lucinda.

 During the summer after college, Sen. Luetkemeyer worked as a White House intern in the Domestic Policy Council under President George W. Bush.
 The expertise and commitment to public service displayed by White House staff showed Sen. Luetkemeyer how individuals could shape public policy at the highest levels of government.

 At the end of his summer in the Nation’s Capital, Sen. Luetkemeyer enrolled at the University of Missouri School of Law.
 While in law school, Sen. Luetkemeyer was appointed by Missouri Governor Matt Blunt to serve on the University of Missouri Board of Curators, the governing board for the UM System.
 In that role, Sen. Luetkemeyer fought to keep tuition and fees low for Missouri students and families and served as a voting member on the committee to hire a new university president.